-Whenever I am editing my images in WordPress, I find myself observing tons of “rules” that could potentially boost the effectiveness of my effort.
-To be honest, there is no definitive list of what you need to do to get your images right.
-However, I have put down a list of the most essential things you should know about inserting and editing images in your WordPress site.
+Whenever I edit my images in WordPress, I observe tons of “rules” that could potentially boost the effectiveness of my effort.
+There is no definitive list of what you need to do to get your images right.
+However, I have compiled a list of the most essential things you should know about inserting and editing images on your WordPress site.

-Where you host, your site is just as critical as how you set up the images on your site.
+Where you host your site is just as critical as how you set up the images on your site.
 A well-structured site hosted by a reliable hosting provider is always a win.
 Take a look at this hosting solution if you are still trying to figure out where to host your WordPress site.
-Once you are done setting up your site on a server that is well-taken care of, you can comfortably embark on working on your website’s images.
+Once you set up your site on well-taken care server, you can comfortably begin working on your website’s images.
 Let’s get started.

 Compress Your Images

 According to the analysis conducted at HTTP Archive, images account for about 21 percent of the total weight of a web page.
 That’s a significant amount of weight.
 The problem is that too many high-quality images tend to contribute more weight.
-The result is a bloated webpage that loads slowly and which Google’s search engine may have a hard time looking at.
+The result is a bloated webpage that loads slowly and which Google’s search engine may have difficulty looking at.

-For these reasons, it is considered to be a sound SEO practice to compress your images before uploading them to your blog.
-There are more than enough WordPress plugins you can use to accomplish this, including TinyPNG.
-If you already have Photoshop on your workstation, things can be way easier.
+For these reasons, it is considered a sound SEO practice to compress your images before uploading them to your blog.
+You can use more than enough WordPress plugins to accomplish this, including TinyPNG.
+Things can be way easier if you already have Photoshop on your workstation.
+I recommend using this background remover to keep things user-friendly and adjustable throughout your blog.

-I would personally recommend WP Smush, which trims the size of your images without compromising their quality.
-Whichever plugin you choose, make sure to choose one that completes the compressing externally on their own serves.
+I would recommend WP Smush, which trims the size of your images without compromising their quality.
+Whichever plugin you choose, choose one that completes the compressing externally on its serves.
 This can remarkably reduce the amount of load on your site.

 Use Next-Generation Formats